Understanding welding metals is one of the pillars of knowledge needed to be a successful welder.

 - zinc alloy

-The process tarts by selecting a joint design for the base metals (tee, lap, edge, corner or butt).
+The process starts by selecting a joint design for the base metals (tee, lap, edge, corner or butt).

 Processes used in welding include welding, brazing and soldering.
 There are multiple types of copper alloys: